thephpleague/uri-src/docs/interfaces/7.0/contracts.md

 This interface exposes the same methods as `Psr\Http\Message\UriInterface`.
 But, differs on the following keys:

 - This interface does not require the `http` and `https` schemes to be supported.
-- Setter and Getter component methods, with the exception of the path component, accept and can return the `null` value.
+- Setter and Getter component methods, except the path component, accept and can return the `null` value.
-- If no scheme is present, you are not required to fallback to `http` and `https` schemes specific validation rules.
+- If no scheme is present, the requirement to fall back to `http` and `https` schemes specific validation rules is not enforced.

 ### League\Uri\Contract\UriComponentInterface